Skip to content

 The Japanese-Language Proficiency Test (JLPT) is the largest-scale Japanese language test in the world.
 Since 1984, The Japan Foundation and Japan Educational Exchanges and Services have continued to offer the JLPT as a reliable means of evaluating the Japanese proficiency of non-native speakers.
 The JLPT is widely recognised across corporate and government sectors as a benchmark for proficiency measurement, and is also a strong motivator for students of Japanese language.

 An indication of the CEFR level for reference will be added to JLPT score reports starting from the December 2025 JLPT.
-Futher details: https://www.jlpt.jp/e/about/cefr_reference.html
+Further details: https://www.jlpt.jp/e/about/cefr_reference.html

 • Held worldwide on the first Sunday of July and first Sunday in December of each year, but not at all locations.